-PRACTICAL THEOLOGY 6312.
-THEOLOGY OF CHURCH AND ITS MISSION.
+PRACTICAL THEOLOGY 6312, THEOLOGY OF CHURCH AND ITS MISSION.

 An intensive study of the biblical, historical and theological doctrines concerning the local and universal Christian church as to its purpose, mission in the context of the twenty-first century, authentic worship and complete ministries.
 In addition, attention will be given to the work of local Baptist churches in light of historic Baptist Distinctives, global missions, evangelism, with an emphasis on the discipleship of believers.
 Spring, odd years.
+Prerequisite: Admission to the graduate program.
+Three semester hours

-PRACTICAL THEOLOGY 6321.
-LEADERSHIP: THEORY AND PRACTICE.
+PRACTICAL THEOLOGY 6321, LEADERSHIP: THEORY AND PRACTICE.